Buying real estate in Valparaiso?

 What areas in Valparaiso are improving and still affordable as of 2026?

-As of early 2026, the top areas in Valparaiso that are improving and still affordable for house buyers are Curauma (steady family demand with expanding amenities), Placilla de Curauma (newer developments at lower price points), and selected parts of Playa Ancha where access and infrastructure have improved.
+As of early 2026, the top areas in Valparaiso that are improving and still affordable for house buyers are Curauma (especially newer phases of development), Placilla de Curauma, and selected parts of Playa Ancha that have better road access than the steeper hills.

 By the way, we've written a blog article detailing what are the current best areas to invest in property in Valparaiso.